 Your cavelike kitchen feels that way because the dark cabinets have sucked all the light out of the room.
-But a brighter makeover doesn’t necessarily mean replacing those gloomy boxes with all-new one.
-As long as the frames and doors are structurally sound, you can clean them up and brush on some new paint—and within a weekend take that kitchen from dreary to sunny.
+But a brighter makeover doesn’t necessarily mean replacing those gloomy boxes with an all-new one.
+As long as the frames and doors are structurally sound, you can clean them up and brush on some new paint—and within a weekend, take that kitchen from dreary to sunny.
 All you need is some strong cleaner, sandpaper, a paintbrush, and a little elbow grease.
-What you don’t need is a whole lot of money, as the transformation will cost you a fraction of even the cheapest new cabinets.
+You don’t need a lot of money, as the transformation will cost you a fraction of even the cheapest new cabinets.

 See How to Paint Kitchen Cabinets for full step-by-step instructions.

 14. Get More Flowers Without Spending a Dime

 Dividing perennials every three to six years is a great way to thin clump-forming varieties, like the daylily (shown here), which blooms from late spring to late summer.
 This technique can also be used to control plant size, invigorate growth, and multiply the number of specimens in a garden.
 A good rule of thumb is to split apart spring- and summer-blooming perennials in late summer or before the fall frost.